Last updated: 31st July 2024

 I have 3 columns in Sheet1.
 A transaction date, followed by a dropdown list to select terms (like half-yearly, quarterly and yearly) and finally the column for "due date".

-👉 If you don’t know how to add or remove a DropDown list in Excel, read this post.
+👉 If you don’t know how to add or remove a DropDown list in Excel, see this article.

 1) Formula to get "Yearly" date in Excel